-In this step, you need to determine the lot size for each chosen strategy and build an optimal portfolio.
-I recommend using QuantAnalizer (free version) to combine multiple backtests into one portfolio report.
+In this step, you need to determine the lot size for each strategy and build an optimal portfolio.
+I recommend using QuantAnalizer (free version) to merge backtests into a single portfolio.

-Keep in mind that you need to divide trading risks between presets that use the same strategy.
+Keep in mind that you need to divide trading risks between presets based on the same strategy.

 See also Overlap Matrix